adam-lynch/adam-lynch.github.io/writing/back-of-your-hand.md

 I used leaflet for the map component as well as some turf utilities.
 The map tiles are loaded in from two OpenStreetMap tile providers (one with street names, one without).
 I got the street data (names and shape data) from OpenStreetMap's Overpass API.
 I had to learn the Overpass Query Language for this but in the end, my query isn't too complicated (more about that later).

 I didn't find the need for a CSS preprocessor (there isn't much CSS).
-Although I did throw in PostCSS / autoprefixer at the end to handle vendor-prefix automatically.
+Although I did throw in PostCSS / autoprefixer at the end to handle vendor-prefixes automatically.

 Doing it all client-side worked out well for my pocket and it was a fun challenge but it is limiting.
 I can't introduce a leaderboard for example.